mhart/ai-to-the-world-mcp-workshop/README.md

-# ai-to-the-world-mcp-workshop
+# 🌐 AI to the World: MCP Workshop

-## Welcome to the AI to the World MCP Workshop!
-Step 3
+## Welcome to Step 3: Enhanced Random Number with Cloudflare drand

 1) Open your MCP Server code in your IDE of choice